Akash Singh (cricketer, born 2002)

-Akash Singh (born 26 April 2002) is an Indian cricketer who plays for Nagaland in domestic cricket and Rajasthan Royals in Indian Premier League.
+Akash Singh (born 26 April 2002) is an Indian cricketer who plays for Baroda in domestic cricket and Lucknow Super Giants in Indian Premier League.

 Career

 Akash made his Twenty20 debut on 9 November 2019, for Rajasthan in the 2019–20 Syed Mushtaq Ali Trophy.
 Prior to his Twenty20 debut, he represented the India under-19 cricket team in the 2019 ACC Under-19 Asia Cup in September 2019, playing in three matches during the tournament.
 He was also called up to the India B cricket team for the U19 Challenger Cup.
 In December 2019, he was named in India's squad for the 2020 Under-19 Cricket World Cup.